 Right-clicking a file in the Files tab provides a menu of available options specific to the file type.
-You can also delete files from the project by selecting Delete from Project from the right-click menu.
-You can delete files from the project and the disk by selecting Delete from Disk and Project from the right-click menu.
+You can delete files from the project and the disk by selecting Delete from the right-click menu.

 You can instantiate a component by dragging the component to a SmartDesign Canvas or by selecting Instantiate in SmartDesign from the right-click menu.